-The Incredible Story of Artemis: Her Myth, Symbols, and Significance in Ancient Greece
+The Incredible Story of Artemis: Her Myths, Symbols, and Significance in Ancient Greece

 Ancient Greeks held the belief that the goddess Artemis was the one in charge of wild animals, greenery, and the moon.
 A member of the three maiden goddesses of Olympus (the other two were Athena and Hestia), the virgin goddess was very much loved and venerated by people living in the countryside of ancient Greece.
 She was also usually regarded as the protector of young girls and the goddess of childbirth and midwifery.

 Artemis was the daughter of Zeus – king of Olympus – and Leto, the Titaness.
-Her twin brother was the god Apollo – the god of the sun, music and prophecy.
-Artemis birth was one plagued by a number of adversities.
+Her twin brother was the Greek god Apollo – the god of the sun, music and prophecy.
+In the myths, Artemis’s birth was one plagued by a number of adversities.

-When Hera found out about Zeus’ infidelity and Leto’s pregnancy, she forbade any island or mainland from taking Leto in.
+When Hera (wife of Zeus) found out about Zeus’ infidelity and Leto’s pregnancy, she forbade any island or mainland from taking in or offering Leto any kind of help.
 The decree banned the expectant mother from giving birth on any part of the world where the sun reached.

 In spite of the ban, the people on the island of Delos (close to Ephesus – in present-day Turkey) took Leto in.
 Legend has it that the island of Delos was a floating island, and therefore the decree issued by Hera could not be applied to Delos.